-Automatic Deployable Flight Recorder (ADFR)

-A flight recorder installed on the aircraft which is capable of automatically deploying from the aircraft.
+Automatic Deployable Flight Recorder (ADFR) A flight recorder installed on the aircraft which is capable of automatically deploying or separating from the aircraft in the event of an accident.
 Automated Flight Monitoring System A system that incorporates automation to ensure operational data of a flight in progress is provided to operational control personnel (typically FOOs, FOAs or Designated Management) when certain operational parameters are exceeded.
 Data may vary depending upon the requirements of the operator or the State, but may include items such as departure and arrival delays, route and/or altitude deviations, lost communications, destination/alternate minimum reports/forecasts, weather/winds changes, aircraft fuel status, air traffic delays or choke points, airport status or delay information, navaid facility changes, volcanic ash advisories, wind shear alerts, hazardous weather advisories and security alerts.
 An operator may extend this system into a specific "mission" parameter for each flight incorporating risk assessments.
-In order to account for a potential system failure, an operator would have an effective backup system available to ensure operational safety is maintained. □ Autonomous Distress Position Transmission System The capability of using transmission of information from which a position of an aircraft in distress can be determined at least once every minute and that is resilient to failures of the aircraft's electrical power, navigation and communication systems.
+In order to account for a potential system failure, an operator would have an effective backup system available to ensure operational safety is maintained.
+Autonomous Distress Position Transmission System The capability of using transmission of information from which a position of an aircraft in distress can be determined at least once every minute and that is resilient to failures of the aircraft's electrical power, navigation and communication systems.
+Autonomous Distress Tracking (ADT) The function used to identify the location of an aircraft in distress with the aim of establishing, to a reasonable extent, the location of an accident site within a 6 NM radius.
+See Autonomous Distress Position Transmission System

 В

-$\triangle$ Background Check
+Background Check

 A check of a person's identity and previous experience, including criminal history and any other security-related information relevant to an assessment of the person's suitability in accordance with national legislation.

-$\triangle$ Baggage
+Baggage

 The personal property of passengers or crew carried on an aircraft by agreement with the operator.

 Equivalent Term: Luggage

+Baggage Drop-off

+A location, typically at an airport, where passengers, as part of the check-in process prior to a flight, deliver or turn over baggage to the airline and receive a receipt (claim check).
+Once received by the airline, checked baggage subsequently undergoes security screening and, if applicable, is stored in a secure area prior to being loaded onto the aircraft.

+Equivalent Term: Baggage Drop

+See Checked Baggage

 Baggage Reconciliation

-A security process that matches a passenger with his or her checked baggage and ensures the passenger and baggage travel together on the same aircraft.
+A security process that matches a passenger with his or her checked baggage and ensures the passenger and baggage travel together on the same aircraft as accompanied baggage, or in different flights if the unaccompanied baggage is properly identified, screened to the appropriate standard and accepted for carriage by the operator.

-$\triangle$ Balance Sheet
+Balance Sheet

 A sheet which records the distribution of weight in an aircraft and shows the center of gravity of an aircraft at takeoff and landing.
 It may be an attachment to the load sheet or a separate document.

 See Load Sheet.